-It is important to identify and remediate the moisture source and clean up the mold.
+It is important to identify and eliminate the moisture source and clean up the mold.
 Small areas of mold growth on nonporous surfaces can usually be cleaned by the removal of the gross mold buildup, followed by the application of a simple bleach solution.
 Extensive cleanup of large areas may require the use of a mold/water cleanup service and the removal of mold-contaminated surfaces.
-If you suspect you have an indoor air quality problem, contact your local health department.

 You should always give your landlord the opportunity to correct building defects and should immediately notify your landlord when you notice moisture problems.
 Prior to signing a lease, carefully inspect the apartment for evidence of moisture problems such as stained carpeting or water stains on walls or ceilings.
 Pay close attention to plumbing locations.
 Take note of musty odors.
 If you or other residents have asthma or other respiratory conditions, you may wish to avoid units with evidence of water damage and slab-on-grade or below-grade units that may have higher relative humidities.